Brumble Guides.

 You might be surprised to learn that where you live has a huge impact on what you pay for car insurance.
 Two identical drivers with the same car could pay wildly different premiums based solely on their postcode.
 But why does your address matter so much?

 The difference between the most and least expensive areas is staggering.
-According to research from WTW and Confused in 2025, drivers in West Central London pay an average of £1,410 per year, while those in rural areas like Llandrindod Wells in Wales pay around £557 – that's a difference of over £850.
+According to research from WTW in 2025, drivers in West Central London pay an average of £1,394 per year, while those in the South West of England pay around £499 – that's a difference of almost £900.

-Research found that Londoners can pay more than double the UK average for car insurance.
-West London has some of the highest premiums in the country, with residents paying from £1,734 for their cheapest quote, while Galashiels in Scotland has some of the lowest at just £544.
+Research consistently shows that London drivers can pay more than double the UK average for car insurance.
+Urban areas generally have some of the highest premiums in the country, while rural areas in Scotland, Wales, and South West England enjoy the lowest rates.

 Insurers use your postcode to assess the level of risk in your area.
 Several factors come into play: